cucapra/capra-public/src/index.md

 ## Compilers for Unconventional Hardware

-Search-based techniques use increasingly powerful solvers to compile software to heterogenous targets, without the need to hand craft custom heuristics.
+TK Search-based techniques use increasingly powerful solvers to compile software to heterogenous targets, without the need to hand craft custom heuristics.

-XXX [Diospyros](https://github.com/cucapra/diospyros): A solver-aided compiler for vectorization on digital signal processors.
+TK [Diospyros](https://github.com/cucapra/diospyros): A solver-aided compiler for vectorization on digital signal processors.

 ## Vision/System Co-Design